TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 26/Exodus 26.18.md

 ---

-And thou shalt make the boards for the tabernacle, twenty boards for the south side southward.
+You shall make the boards for the tabernacle, twenty boards for the south side southward.